dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 By clicking on *Reset all values*, the admin user will restore the default settings values of the program section.
 Please note that in this case it means no specific settings per program.

-To save any configuration, the admin user needs to click on the *Save* button (this button is disabled for the users who don't have the 'ALL' authority)
+To save any configuration, the admin user needs to click on the *Save* button (this button is disabled for the users who don't have 'ALL' or 'M_androidsettingsapp' authority)

 ### Data set { #capture_app_android_settings_webapp_synchronization_data }